 Also known as “The Thundering Herd”, the USS Cowpens is one of Seventh Fleet’s finest ships and the epitome of the best of the 21th century United States Navy.
 It is manned by the most highly trained and professional crew, and is preceded by its outstanding reputation as a highly proficient warfighter.
 Since commissioning in March 9, 1991 in Charleston, SC, USS Cowpens has set a multitude of records, including an unprecedented run of six consecutive Battle Efficiency awards.

-The USS Cowpens is forward-deployed, with her homeport being in Yokosuka, Japan.
+The USS Cowpens is forward-deployed, with her homeport being in San Diego.
 The USS Cowpens also maintains an on-board active VBSS team to conduct anti-piracy, anti-smuggling, and anti-terrorist operations.

 The USS Cowpens was one of several U.S. ships that participated in disaster relief efforts, dubbed Operation Tomadachi, after the 2011 earthquake and tsunami in Japan.